Use the model registry

 After you log a model through an Experiment through the SDK, you can then register it.
 Registered models belong to a workspace, and are shared with your team there.

-You can register an Experiment's model in two ways:
+You can register an Experiment's model in three ways:

 On the other hand, if you have registered a model in this Workspace before, you see the following dialog:

 Here, you select one of the previous registered model names from the list, and again provide proper semantic versioning.
-Click Register New Model.
+Click Register your model.

 from comet_ml import API